ResEnv/chain-api/README.md

 through the django ORM, described at https://docs.djangoproject.com/en/1.5/ref/models/querysets/#field-lookups.
-The filters are given in the query string, for example if a resource has a field called 'timestamp' and the client wished to retreive all the resources since April 12, 2013 at midnight, it could send a GET request to:
+The filters are given in the query string, for example if a resource has a field called `timestamp` and the client wished to retreive all the resources since April 12, 2013 at midnight, it could send a `GET` request to:

     /api/scalar_data/?timestamp__gt=2013-04-12T00:00:00Z